mansakondo/activemodel-embedding/README.md

 # ActiveModel::Embedding
-An ActiveModel extension to define embedded associations
+An ActiveModel extension to model your semi-structured data using embedded associations

 ## Usage
 How to use my plugin.